The Bulbourethral Glands

-On dissection the bulbourethral glands can be found enclosed within the fibres of the external urethral sphincter.
-They are situated posterolateral to the membranous urethra and superior to the bulb of the penis.
+On dissection, the bulbourethral glands can be found in the deep perineal pouch of the male.
+They are situated posterolaterally to the membranous urethra and superiorly to the bulb of the penis.

 The ducts of the gland penetrate the perineal membrane alongside the membranous urethra and open into the proximal portion of the spongy urethra.

 The glands themselves can be described as compound tubulo-alveolar glands lined by columnar epithelium.